What does it mean to go with the flow? Is going with the flow always a good idea?

 “Life is a series of natural and spontaneous changes.
 Don’t resist them – that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”

 It’s a Flow that arises from becoming intimately aware of who we are at our core and what the universe is asking of us.

 In this case, it is the universe making the “demands” and not giving in or flowing around other people’s demands, requests or needs.

 For many of us, the universe is asking us to overcome our fear and take the risks to grow and evolve.
 For others, it’s about letting go of the need to try and control everything and everyone.

 Here are a few daily practice tips that may be helpful for tuning in to Flow that nourishes and honours the deeper levels of your soul:

 - Begin to notice the intentions behind your desire to go with the flow?
 Remember it’s not what we do that matters, it’s why we do it.

-- Create a daily habit of communicating with an intelligent life force through prayer or “divine chats.”
+- Create a daily habit of communicating with an intelligent life force through meditation, prayer or “divine chats.”